Do you need to automatically create custom fields when publishing your WordPress posts?

 If this is your first time adding code to WordPress, then you should check out our guide on how to copy and paste code snippets in WordPress for more details.

-Once you’ve installed and activated the free WPCode plugin, a new menu item labeled ‘Code Snippets’ will be added to your WordPress admin bar.
-Click on it and then click on the ‘Add New’ button.
+Once the plugin is activated, a new menu item labeled ‘Code Snippets’ will be added to your WordPress admin bar.
+Click on it and then press the ‘Add New’ button on the next screen.

-Next, navigate to the ‘Add Your Custom Code (New Snippet)’ option.
+From here, navigate to the ‘Add Your Custom Code (New Snippet)’ option and click on the ‘Use snippet’ button underneath it.

 After that, you need to give the snippet a title, and then copy the following code and paste it into the ‘Code Preview’ box.